CoinExample/ANG/doc/masternode-budget.md

 6. Get paid
 --

-When block ```1000000``` is reached you'll receive a payment for ```1200``` ANG.
+When block ```1000000``` is reached you'll receive a payment for ```1200``` COINNAME.

 The following new RPC commands are supported:
 - mnbudget "command"... ( "passphrase" )
  - prepare            - Prepare proposal for network by signing and creating tx
  - submit             - Submit proposal for network
- - vote-many          - Vote on a Ang initiative
+ - vote-many          - Vote on a Coinname initiative
- - vote-alias         - Vote on a Ang initiative
+ - vote-alias         - Vote on a Coinname initiative
- - vote               - Vote on a Ang initiative/budget
+ - vote               - Vote on a Coinname initiative/budget
  - getvotes           - Show current masternode budgets
  - getinfo            - Show current masternode budgets
  - show               - Show all budgets